-Why Does Muscle Building Take This Long?
+Why Does Muscle Building Take So Long?

 It mostly comes down to two things.
 To keep things brief, they’re progressive overload and hypertrophy.
 They’re both complex things, but basically, hypertrophy is your body building muscle.
 Cells swell, muscle fibres tear and rebuild, and you build muscle mass as a result.
 To do it, you need progressive overload, which is how you make that happen.
-Lifting heavy, intensely, frequently or just for long sessions all have a huge impact on it.
+Lifting heavy, intensely, frequently or just for long sessions all have a significant impact on it.

 What Effects Muscle Growth

 On top of that, you need calorie control too.
 Eating the right things is all well and good but eating the wrong amount of it has a world of problems on its own.
-That’s something we need to address sooner rather than later offer the best result possible.
+That’s something we need to address sooner rather than later to offer the best result possible.
 The general answer is to find out your maintenance calories.
-Take into account what you do in your days too, like if it’s a workday, a training, day, a rest day… All of them have a different number of calories used in a day.
+Take into account what you do in your days too, like if it’s a workday, a training day, a rest day… All of them have a different number of calories used in a day.
 From there, you need to be making a surplus of 200 calories.
 Those extra leftovers are what will be used to build your muscle (but too many results in fat stored too).